scivision/cmake-build-gcc/README.md

 This script sets environment variables during the build phase to avoid missing .so messages when building GCC.

-The MacOS Apple Silicon build uses the GCC gcc-darwin-arm64 fork.
+The macOS Apple Silicon build uses the GCC gcc-darwin-arm64 fork (currently broken).

 ## Usage